 Upon their return, PhD Program grantees contribute to improved understanding of the U.S. in China by publishing their research results and either expanding faculty expertise within American Studies programs at Chinese institutions or contributing to better understanding and cross-cultural exchange through their professional efforts at the post-doctoral level.
 Many PhD Program grantees establish permanent links with American colleagues during their grant year, through whom they continue to exchange ideas and information as they pursue their academic or professional careers.

-- Candidates must be Chinese citizens who are resident in China, in good health, and under age 35 at the time of application.
+- Candidates must be Chinese citizens who are resident in China, in good health.

 - Candidates must be from an eligible institution and nominated by their institution (eligible Chinese higher education institutions list) (applications received without an institutional nomination will not be considered.